Software Design

 Reflection

 This project reinforced the importance of modular design systems in complex products.
-I learned how to balance data density with clarity, ensuring that widgets were both information-rich and approachable.
-It also highlighted the value of close collaboration with engineering to make sure designs were practical to implement at scale.
+Balancing data density with clarity ensured that widgets were both information-rich and approachable.
+Close collaboration with engineering was key to making sure designs were practical to implement at scale.

 For next steps, I will explore personalized dashboards, allowing users to define which KPIs matter most to them, as well as adaptive widgets that highlight anomalies or opportunities automatically.